Crisis Help

 Waterloo Region · Ontario Independent Living Waterloo Region

 Community resource program helping people with disabilities in Waterloo Region live independently.
-Offers one-on-one support, peer activities, and a Youth in Motion program (ages 15-24) for peer connection and skill-building.
+Offers one on one support, peer activities, and a Youth in Motion program (ages 15 to 24) for peer connection and skill building.

 Free